ghumakkad/blog/_posts/2009-04-11-basic-mountaineering-course-hmi.markdown

 image-sm: https://c2.staticflickr.com/2/1915/45243442372_e627418ee2_o.jpg
 ---

-[Himalayan Moutaineering Institute](http://www.hmi-darjeeling.com/) is one of the premier institutes in the field of mountaineering in India.
+[Himalayan Moutaineering Institute](http://www.hmi-darjeeling.com/) is one of the premier and first established institutes in the field of mountaineering in India.
-This is also the first mountaineering institute established in India.
-It was setup in 1954 by the first prime minister Pandit Jawahar Lal Neharu on proposal of Tenjing Norgay ( One of the First Everest Summiteer with Sir Edmund Hillary on 29th May 1953.)
+It was setup in 1954 by our first prime minister Pandit Jawahar Lal Neharu on proposal of Tenjing Norgay ( One of the First Everest Summiteer with Sir Edmund Hillary on 29th May 1953.)
-After the successful summit of the peak he wished to establish an institute to train the budding mountaineers which was accepted by the prime minister.The institute is located on Jawahar Parbat, Darjeeling, West Bengal.
+After the successful summit of the peak, he wished to establish an institute to train the budding mountaineers which was accepted by the prime minister.The institute is located on Jawahar Parbat, Darjeeling, West Bengal.
 Apart from this there are also other institutes which are famous which includes [Nehru Institute of mountaineering](http://www.nimindia.net/), Uttar Kashi, Uttarakhand and [Atal Bihari Vajpayee institute Of Mountaineering and Allied Sports](http://www.adventurehimalaya.org/index.asp) , Manali, Himachal Pradesh.

 <figure>
   <img src="https://c2.staticflickr.com/2/1915/45243442372_e627418ee2_o.jpg" alt="Motto, HMI, Darjeeling"/>